Ukrainian People's Republic: Deposition of Central Rada

-The Germans arrested and disbanded the Tsentralna Rada on 29 April 1918 to stop the social reforms that were taking place and restarted the process of food supply transfer to Germany and Austria-Hungary.
+On 29 April, the All-Ukrainian Agrarian Congress elected Pavlo Skoropadsky the Hetman of Ukraine.
+Immediately thereafter, the Germans arrested and disbanded the Central Rada, aiming to stop the social reforms initiated by the organ, and restarted the process of food supply transfer to Germany and Austria-Hungary.
 The German authorities also arrested the Ukrainian Prime Minister, Vsevolod Holubovych, on terrorist charges, and thus disbanded the Council of People's Ministers.
-Prior to this, the Rada had approved the Constitution of the Ukrainian People's Republic.
-Concurrently with all these events and a few days prior to the change of powers in the country on 24 April 1918 the government of Belarus confirmed the Belarusian Chamber of Commerce in Kiev headed by Mitrofan Dovnar-Zapolsky on the initiative of the Belarusian secretary of finance Pyotr Krechevsky.
+Prior to this, the Rada had approved the Constitution of the Ukrainian People's Republic, limited large-scale ownership of land and elected Mykhailo Hrushevsky as the country's president.